bbbenbat/P8_purbeurre/README.md

 ```

 #### Local
-Add the application url in the 'prod_settings' file of the 'purbeurre' project:
+Add the application url in the 'purbeurre\prod_settings.py' file of the 'purbeurre' project:
 ALLOWED_HOSTS = ['urlApp']

 Updating the database: